 note: adopted 1921; the anthem provides a brief history of Andorra in a first person narrative

-Anguilla name: "God Bless Anguilla"
+name: "God Bless Anguilla"

 lyrics/music: Alex RICHARDSON